NCBI-Codeathons/amr-2024-team-mortimer/README.md

 ### LOF pipeline

 We were able to generate the steps to create a matrix of loss-of-function alleles from a collection of bacterial genomes.
-Unfortunately, due to impacts of Hurrican Helene on our computing cluster, this pipeline could use some more testing!
+Unfortunately, due to impacts of Hurricane Helene on our computing cluster, this pipeline could use some more testing!

 ### Presence or Absence of AMR genes